Every Day is an Adventure

 Keep the Wanderlust Alive

-Life between the adventures can feel boring, but we strongly encourage our kids to dream big.
+Everyday life can feel boring, but we strongly encourage our kids to dream big.
 We also show them ways to translate those dreams into goals.
 It is so rewarding to dream alongside them and watch them realize those dreams through achieving their goals.
-We are in a strange time right now, but we are genuinely learning so much about ourselves and the world around us.
-Now is the perfect time for us to work on goal setting.
-Sooner than later we will get around to adventuring and achieving those goals.
+Now is the perfect time to work on goal setting.
+There are so many adventurous things to do for teens.
+Sometimes you just need to get them thinking in the right direction.
+First get input from your teenagers, then do the research, make a plan, and then go on an adventure!